hi-diego/deel-task/README.md

 - I added aDockerFile to contain the app cuz' I was getting Gyp errors
 - I also updated Sqlite3 version

+- I did not have enough time to add transactions nor testing, there is a lot of areas of improvements on this pice of code

 # DEEL BACKEND TASK